freedom-finance-stack/card-auth-server/CONTRIBUTING.md

-# Contributing to Secure Auth Server
+# Contributing to Card Auth Server

-Secure Auth Server(ACS Server & Admin Server) is a free and open project, and we love to receive contributions from our community — you!
+Card Auth Server(ACS & Admin) is a free and open project, and we love to receive contributions from our community — you!
-There are many ways to contribute, from writing tutorials, improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into Secure Auth Server itself.
+There are many ways to contribute, from writing tutorials, improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into Card Auth Server itself.

 If you are excited and want to make contributions, sign up for the [Freedom Finance Stack Contributor Program](https://razorpay.com/).